carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

   - `images.yml` file (required) contains container image refs used by configuration (typically generated with `kbld`)
 - `config/` directory (optional) should contain arbitrary package contents such as Kubernetes YAML configuration, ytt templates, Helm templates, etc.
   - Recommendations:
-    - Group Kubernetes configuration into a single directory (`config/` is our recommendation for the name) so that it could be easily referenced in Package CR (e.g. using `ytt` template step against single directory)
+    - Group Kubernetes configuration into a single directory (`config/` is our recommendation for the name) so that it could be easily referenced in the Package CR (e.g. using `ytt` template step against single directory)

 See [Creating a package](package-authoring.md#creating-a-package) for example creation steps.

 ### Package Repository bundle format

-Package repository bundle is an [imgpkg bundle](/imgpkg/docs/latest/resources/#bundle) that holds Package CRs.
+A package repository bundle is an [imgpkg bundle](/imgpkg/docs/latest/resources/#bundle) that holds PackageMetadata and Package CRs.

 Filesystem structure used for package repository bundle creation: